 16. WHAT ARE THE CONSEQUENCES FOR FAILURE TO MAKE A COPYRIGHT DEPOSIT?

 There are no consequences for failure to make a copyright notice.
 Ownership in copyright disputes can be proved by documentary or other evidence showing that the author created the work.

-17 IS THERE A SYSTEM FOR COPYRIGHT REGISTRATION?
-IF SO, PLEASE DESCRIBE.
+17. IS THERE A SYSTEM FOR COPYRIGHT REGISTRATION?

 Works can be registered with the Copyright Office.
 Registration is not compulsory and copyright protection does not depend on registration.
 However, registration can represent reliable evidence in court since it represents prima facie evidence of copyright ownership.